 It’s officially Spring and it’s a time of change, self-examination, and renewal.
 We’re all yearning to ditch the long jackets and bulky sweaters in exchange for lighter, fewer clothes.
 Many of us are thinking about how we’ll look when we change our look and may be dismayed at the extra weight we’ve put on over the winter.

-Here are five tips for healthy approach to weight loss:
+Here are five tips for a healthy approach to weight loss:

 1. MAKE AN APPOINTMENT TO EXERCISE

-Literally put an exercise class on your calendar.
+Treat your exercise time as you would a doctor’s appointment, your child’s school conference, or anything else that gets coveted space on your busy calendar.
 You’re sure to have many things vying for your attention: your work, your home, your family and pets.
-Exercise can help give you the boost of energy you need to power through your to-do list.
+By making exercise a priority for a healthier you, you’ll get the boost of energy you need to power through your to-do list.
 The best way to get into the habit of exercise is to make it a part of your regular routine.

-It can be tempting to jump right in to an exercise class and give it 110%, then feel totally worn out the rest of the week.
-We encourage you to make small, gradual changes.
-Remember, it took months to put on a few extra pounds.
-It will take time for it to melt away too.
+It can be tempting to jump right in to a class and give it 110%, but like everything else at Artemis, we encourage you to make small, gradual changes.
 Go at your own pace and pay attention to your body’s cues.
-It’ll help prevent injuries and even make you look forward to coming back another time.
+It’ll help prevent injuries and make you look forward to coming back another time.

 5. REMEMBER THE SCALE DOESN’T TELL THE WHOLE PICTURE.